Frequently Asked Questions

 - Realistic timeline for adult learners – 16 months for clinical nursing courses.

-- Augustana’s nursing graduates have an exceptional NCLEX pass rate (100% first-time pass rate in 3 of the last 4 years).
+- Augustana’s nursing graduates have an exceptional NCLEX pass rate.

 - Same quality face-to-face classes as the students in the traditional program, with highly prepared faculty.

 - The program is competitively priced with other regional colleges.

 - Augustana University has 100% job placement for nursing graduates.

 - Nursing is growing 19% between 2012 and 2022, faster than the average of all occupations (U.S. Department of Labor, Bureau of Labor Statistics, January 8, 2014).